awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_rds_web_app/Readme.md

 #  Creating the Amazon Relational Database Service item tracker

-You can develop a secure Spring application that tracks and reports on work items by using the following AWS services:
+You can develop a Spring application that tracks and reports on work items by using the following AWS services:

 + Amazon Relational Database Service (Amazon RDS)
 + Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)